-For further details relating to the allotment of Equity Shares to our Promoter, please refer to the chapter titled "Capital Structure" beginning on page 74 of this Draft Prospectus.
-For details on
+For further details relating to the allotment of Equity Shares to our Promoter, please refer to the chapter titled "Capital Structure" beginning on page 74 of this Prospectus.
+For details on related party transactions and loans and advances made to any company in which Directors are interested, please refer "Annexure XXIII" "Related Party Transactions" under chapter titled "Financial Statements as restated" beginning on page 194 of this Prospectus.

 - 5. Investors may note that in case of over-subscription in the Issue, allotment to Retail applicants and other applicants shall be on a proportionate basis.
-For more information, please refer to the chapter titled "Issue Structure" beginning on page 269 of this Draft Prospectus. - 6.
-Except as disclosed in the chapter titled "Capital Structure", "Our Promoter and Promoter Group", "Our Group Companies", "Our Management" and "Related Party Transaction" beginning on pages 74, 184, 189, 172, and 192 respectively, of this Draft Prospectus, none of our Promoters, group Companies, Directors or Key Management Personnel have any interest in our Company. - 7.
-Except as disclosed in the chapter titled "Capital Structure" beginning on page 74 of this Draft Prospectus, we have not issued any Equity Shares for consideration other than cash. - 8.
+For more information, please refer to the chapter titled "Issue Structure" beginning on page 269 of this Prospectus. - 6.
+Except as disclosed in the chapter titled "Capital Structure", "Our Promoter and Promoter Group", "Our Group Companies", "Our Management" and "Related Party Transaction" beginning on pages 74, 184, 189, 172, and 192 respectively, of this Prospectus, none of our Promoters, group Companies, Directors or Key Management Personnel have any interest in our Company. - 7.
+Except as disclosed in the chapter titled "Capital Structure" beginning on page 74 of this Prospectus, we have not issued any Equity Shares for consideration other than cash. - 8.
 Trading in Equity Shares of our Company for all investors shall be in dematerialized form only. - 9.
-Investors are advised to refer to the chapter titled "Basis for Issue Price" beginning on page 102 of the Draft Prospectus. - 10.
-There are no financing arrangements whereby the Promoter Group, the Directors of our Company and their relatives have financed the purchase by any other person of securities of our Company during the period of six months immediately preceding the date of filing of this Draft Prospectus with the Stock exchange - 11.
-Our Company was incorporated as "Titanium Ten Enterprise Private Limited" at Surat, Gujarat as a Private Limited Company under the provisions of the Companies Act, 1956 vide Certificate of Incorporation dated September 18, 2008 bearing Corporate Identification Number U52100GJ2008PTC055075 issued by Assistant Registrar of Companies, Gujarat, Dadra and Nagar Havelli.
-Further, our Company was converted into Public Company pursuant to Shareholders resolution passed at the Extraordinary General Meeting of our Company held on May 6, 2016, 2016 and the name of our Company was changed to "Titanium Ten Enterprise Limited" pursuant to issuance of fresh Certificate of Incorporation by the Registrar of Companies, Ahmedabad dated June 2, 2016.
+Investors are advised to refer to the chapter titled "Basis for Issue Price" beginning on page 102 of the Prospectus. - 10.
+There are no financing arrangements whereby the Promoter Group, the Directors of our Company and their relatives have financed the purchase by any other person of securities of our Company during the period of six months immediately preceding the date of filing of this Prospectus with the Stock exchange

+11. Our Company was incorporated as "Titanium Ten Enterprise Private Limited" at Surat, Gujarat as a Private Limited Company under the provisions of the Companies Act, 1956 vide Certificate of Incorporation dated September 18, 2008 bearing Corporate Identification Number U52100GJ2008PTC055075 issued by Assistant Registrar of Companies, Gujarat, Dadra and Nagar Havelli.
+Further, our Company was converted into Public Company pursuant to Shareholders resolution passed at the Extraordinary General Meeting of our Company held on May 6, 2016 and the name of our Company was changed to "Titanium Ten Enterprise Limited" pursuant to issuance of fresh Certificate of Incorporation by the Registrar of Companies, Ahmedabad dated June 2, 2016.
 The Corporate Identification Number of our Company is U52100GJ2008PLC055075.
-Our Company has applied for change of name to "Titanium Ten Enterprise Limited" and is awaiting a fresh certificate of incorporation Consequent upon change of name.
-For details of incorporation, change of name and registered office of our Company, please refer to chapters titled "General Information" and "Our History and Certain Other Corporate Matters" beginning on 67 and 169 respectively of this Draft Prospectus.
+Further, the name of our Company was changed to "Titaanium Ten Enterprise Limited" and a Certificate of Incorporation pursuant to change of name dated June 13, 2016 was issued by the Registrar of Companies, Ahmedabad.
+For details of incorporation, change of name and registered office of our Company, please refer to chapters titled "General Information" and "Our History and Certain Other Corporate Matters" beginning on 67 and 169 respectively of this Prospectus.

-SECTION III - INTRODUCTION

-SUMMARY OF INDUSTRY
+SECTION III - INTRODUCTION SUMMARY OF OUR INDUSTRY